megatux/quickdraw/README.md

 ### Configuration

 To configure Quickdraw, you can create a file in `config/quickdraw.rb`.
 This file will be automatically loaded when you run your tests.
-You’ll have have to worry about requiring `test_helper` or `spec_helper` again.
+You’ll not have have to worry about requiring `test_helper` or `spec_helper` again.

 ```ruby
 Quickdraw.configure do |config|